salesforce-misc/Data360AgentforceSolutionKitRetail/README.md

 Welcome to the DIY Storefront, a sample retail application.
 DIY Storefront is a fictional retail store that uses Data 360, Agentforce, and the Salesforce Platform to deliver highly personalized customer experiences.

 The DIY Storefront app showcases Data 360, Agents, and Prompts by using both structured and unstructured data, including Intelligent Context, to process complex information.
-Watch the video here on what is available in this end to end solution.
+Watch the video <a href="https://salesforce.vidyard.com/watch/V7MV1HTzYbzMeVPgCx3iZb" target="_blank">here</a> on what is available in this end to end solution.

 There are two ways in which you can install this solution, you can use Claude to run the installation process for you, or you can manually setup the solution in your org.
 The instructions for both are provided below.